MLInsightLab/MLInsightLab/README.md

 - **Jupyter**: Provides an interactive development environment with Dask integration.
 - **MLFlow**: Tracks experiments and manages the model registry.
 - **Model Server**: Serves trained models for inference.
-- **ODSP UI**: Front-end interface for interacting with models and the platform.
+- **MLInsightLab UI**: Front-end interface for interacting with models and the platform.
 - **Nginx**: Acts as a reverse proxy with basic authentication.

 ### Stopping the Services